agnesrodhe/Ebikes-Docker/README.md

 An .env file is required to start the system.

+To start the webclient run "docker-compose up -d webclient".
+To start the app run "docker-compose up -d mobile-app".
 To start all programs run "docker-compose up -d".

 To access the app you need to have the expo app installed on your phone.